Steve Irwin: Other television and film work

 In 1998, Irwin continued his television career, working with director Mark Strickson to present The Ten Deadliest Snakes in the World.
 He appeared on several episodes of The Tonight Show with Jay Leno.
-A 2000 FedEx commercial with Irwin lightheartedly dealt with the possibility of occupational death from snakebite and the fanciful notion that FedEx would have saved him, if only FedEx were used.
+A 2000 FedEx commercial featuring Irwin lightheartedly addressed the risk of occupational death from snakebite and the notion that FedEx could have prevented it.

-Under Irwin's leadership, the operations grew to include the zoo, the television series, the Steve Irwin Conservation Foundation (later renamed Wildlife Warriors), and the International Crocodile Rescue.
-Improvements to the Australia Zoo include the Animal Planet Crocoseum, the rainforest aviary and Tiger Temple.
-Irwin mentioned that he was considering opening an Australia Zoo in Las Vegas, Nevada, and possibly at other sites around the world.
+Australia Zoo was upgraded with the Animal Planet Crocoseum, a rainforest aviary, and the Tiger Temple.
+Irwin said he was considering opening an Australia Zoo in Las Vegas, Nevada, and possibly at other sites around the world.

-In 2001, Irwin appeared in a cameo role in the Eddie Murphy film Dr. Dolittle 2, in which an alligator warns Dolittle that he knows Irwin is going to grab him and is prepared to attack when he does, but Dolittle fails to warn Irwin in time.
-Irwin's only starring feature film role was in 2002's The Crocodile Hunter: Collision Course, which was released to mixed reviews.
-In the film, Irwin (who portrayed himself and performed numerous stunts) mistakes some CIA agents for poachers.
-He sets out to stop them from capturing a crocodile, which, unknown to him, has actually swallowed a tracking transmitter.
-The film won the Best Family Feature Film award for a comedy film at the Young Artist Awards.
-The film was produced on a budget of about US$12 million, and has grossed $33 million.
-To promote the film, Irwin was featured in an animated short produced by Animax Entertainment for Intermix.
+In 2001, Irwin appeared in a cameo role in the Eddie Murphy film Dr. Dolittle 2.
+His only starring feature film role was in 2002's The Crocodile Hunter: Collision Course, released to mixed reviews.
+In the film, Irwin portrayed himself and performed numerous stunts.
+The plot centres on Irwin mistaking CIA agents for poachers and attempting to stop them from capturing a crocodile that has swallowed a tracking transmitter.
+The film won the Best Family Feature Film award for a comedy at the Young Artist Awards.
+It was produced on a budget of about US$12 million and grossed $33 million.
+To promote the film, Irwin appeared in an animated short produced by Animax Entertainment for Intermix.

-In 2002, Irwin and his family appeared in the Wiggles video/DVD release Wiggly Safari, which was set in Australia Zoo and featured singing and dancing inspired by Australian wildlife.
+In 2002, Irwin and his family appeared in the Wiggles video/DVD release Wiggly Safari, filmed at Australia Zoo and featuring songs inspired by Australian wildlife.
 Irwin fronted an advertising campaign for The Ghan in 2003, a passenger train operating between Adelaide, Alice Springs, and Darwin.
 A Pacific National NR class locomotive was named Steve Irwin as part of the campaign.